Grand Duchess Anastasia Nikolaevna of Russia: Association with Grigori Rasputin

 Her mother relied on the counsel of Grigori Rasputin, a Russian peasant and wandering starets or "holy man," and credited his prayers with saving the ailing Tsarevich on numerous occasions.
 Anastasia and her siblings were taught to view Rasputin as "Our Friend" and to share confidences with him.
 In the autumn of 1907, Anastasia's aunt Grand Duchess Olga Alexandrovna of Russia was escorted to the nursery by the Tsar to meet Rasputin.
 Anastasia, her sisters and brother Alexei were all wearing their long white nightgowns.
 "All the children seemed to like him," Olga Alexandrovna recalled.
 "They were completely at ease with him."
 Rasputin's friendship with the imperial children was evident in some of the messages he sent to them.
 In February 1909, Rasputin sent the imperial children a telegram, advising them to "Love the whole of God's nature, the whole of His creation in particular this earth.
 The Mother of God was always occupied with flowers and needlework."

 However, one of the girls' governesses, Sofia Ivanovna Tyutcheva, was horrified in 1910 that Rasputin was permitted access to the nursery when the four girls were in their nightgowns and wanted him barred.
 Nicholas asked Rasputin to avoid going to the nurseries in the future.
 The children were aware of the tension and feared that their mother would be angered by Tyutcheva's actions.
 "I am so afr(aid) that S.I. (governess Sofia Ivanovna Tyutcheva) can speak ... about our friend something bad," Anastasia's twelve-year-old sister Tatiana wrote to their mother on 8 March 1910.
 "I hope our nurse will be nice to our friend now."

 Tyutcheva was eventually fired.
 She took her story to other members of the family.
 While Rasputin's visits to the children were, by all accounts, completely innocent in nature, the family was scandalized.
 Tyutcheva told Nicholas's sister, Grand Duchess Xenia Alexandrovna of Russia, that Rasputin visited the girls, talked with them while they were getting ready for bed, and hugged and patted them.
 Tyutcheva said the children had been taught not to discuss Rasputin with her and were careful to hide his visits from the nursery staff.
-Xenia wrote on 15 March 1910, that she couldn't understand "...the attitude of Alix and the children to that sinister Grigory (whom they consider to be almost a saint, when in fact he's only a khlyst!)"
+Xenia wrote on 15 March 1910, that she could not understand "...the attitude of Alix and the children to that sinister Grigory (whom they consider to be almost a saint, when in fact he's only a khlyst!)"